-The information required under Section 197 (read with Rule 5 of Companies Appointmentand Remuneration of Managerial personnel) Rules 2014 in respect of employees of theCompany and Directors is furnished in Annexure-8.
+The information required under Section 197 (read with Rule 5 of Companies Appointmentand Remuneration of Managerial personnel) Rules 2014 in respect of directors andemployees of the Company are furnished in Annexure-8.

 The aforesaid annexure includes information relating to relationship between Directorsinter se.

 10.18 Safety Health and Environment:

 The Company pays utmost importance towards safety and health of employees byimplementing policies procedures and conducting various awareness programmes among theemployees.
 It conducts many promotional activities among its work force on safetyadherence and developing the community on national and international events related toHealth Safety and Environment.
 During the year under report celebrations were heldduring National Safety Week and on the Environment Day.
-All functional Departments work in cohesion to a commongoal that includes efficiency in energy and in utilizing naturalresources with minimal or no damage to the environment.
+All functional Departments work incohesion to a common goal that includes efficiency in energy and in utilizing naturalresources with minimal or no damage to the environment.

-11.19 Consolidated Financial Statements (CFS):
+10.20 Consolidated Financial Statements (CFS):

-The CFS is prepared by the Company pursuant to Section 129(3) of the Companies Act2013 in accordance with the requirements of Accounting Standard AS-21 read with AS-23 onAccounting for Investments in Associates and AS-27 on Financial Reporting of Interests inJoint Ventures.
-Segment-wise disclosure of revenues results assets and liabilities onthe basis of segments areseparately given in a tabular form in the Consolidated FinancialStatements (Refer Page No. 89).
+The CFS is prepared by the Company pursuant to Section 129(3) of the Companies Act2013 in accordance with the requirements of Ind AS 110 ConsolidatedFinancial Statements read with other applicable Indian Accounting Standards.
+Segment-wisedisclosure of revenues results assets and liabilities on the basis of segments areseparately given in a tabular form in the Consolidated Financial Statements.

-12.2 The Company has appointed Ms. Sangita Kulkarni as Cost Auditor to carry outthe audit of cost records relating to Steel Plants and Industrial Machinery Division ofthe Company for the Financial Year 2016-17.
+11.2 The Company has appointed Ms. Sangita Kulkarni as Cost Auditor to carry outthe audit of cost records relating to Steel Plants and Industrial Machinery Division ofthe Company for the Financial Year 2017-18.

-The Cost Audit Report for the Financial Year 2015-16wasfiledwith the Ministry ofCorporate Affairs on 3rd September 2016 before the due date.
+The Cost Audit Report for the FinancialYear2016-17wasfiledwith the Ministry ofCorporate Affairs on 21st September 2017 before the due date.

-12.3 Pursuant to the provisions of Section 204 of the Companies Act 2013 theCompany has appointed M/s.
+11.3 Pursuant to the provisions of Section 204 of the Companies Act 2013 theCompany has appointed M/s.
 Anant B. Khamankar (Membership No. FCS:3198) a PracticingCompany Secretary to undertake the Secretarial Audit of the Company.
 Secretarial Auditors'Report of F.Y.
 2017-18 does not contain any qualification reservation or adverseremark.
 Secretarial Auditors' Report is enclosed as Annexure-9.

-The observations made in the auditors report read together with the relevantnotes thereon are self-explanatory and hence do not call for any comments under Section134(3)(f) of the Companies Act 2013.
+The observations made in the auditors' report read together with the relevant notesthereon are self-explanatory and hence do not call for any comments under Section134(3)(f) of the Companies Act 2013.

-The Board of Directors thanks the Banks Financial Institutions Central and StateGovernment Authorities Shareholders Customers Suppliers Employees and BusinessAssociates for their continued cooperation and support to the Company.
+The Board of Directors thanks the Banks Central and State Government AuthoritiesShareholders Customers Suppliers Employees and Business Associates for their continuedco-operation and support to the Company.

-|On behalf of the Board of Directors || |
+|On behalf of the Board of Directors Auditors || |

 |Niraj Bajaj ||Rajesh V. Shah |